neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 :alt: Diagram of Motor Neuron
 :align: center

-Diagram of Motor Neuron
+Diagram of motor neuron.
 ```

-## Localisation of Function
+## Localisation of function

 Going back to the brain, we often think about specific functions as being localised to specific brain areas.